Pho-ever/FrontendMentors/README.md

 ### Link
-- Here is the link to this project [Comment Section App] (https://commentt-section.netlify.app/)
+- Here is the link to this project [ Comment section app ](https://commentt-section.netlify.app/)

 ## MY PROCESS